-a.
-BIRTH OF SAMSON FORETOLD 13:1-7

-1) Apostasy again!
+- 1) Apostasy again!

-2) A family with no children.
+- 2) A family with no children.
 This is a good type of family to place a child in when it is to be cared for in a special way.

-3) The Angel of the Lord (Jehovah).
+- 3) The Angel of the Lord (Jehovah).
 He states:

-a.
-A fact - she is barren.
+- a.
+A fact she is barren.

-b.
-Then a promise - a son.
+- b.
+Then a promise a son.

-4,5) Three e of the four conditions for a Nazarite are given here.
+- 4,5) Three of the four conditions for a Nazarite are given here.
 Cf: Num 6:1-8:

-a.
+- a.
 No strong drink,

-b.
+- b.
 No unclean food,

-C. No razor to touch the head, and
+- c.
+No razor to touch the head, and

-d.
+- d.
 Not to touch the dead.

-ms a special case may have been in force for Samson in that (d) is not oned.
+It seems a special case may have been in force for Samson in that (d) is not mentioned.
 No conclusion can be made from this text.

 6,7) Manoah's wife tells him of the Angel and His conversation with her.
-Their son to be a Nazarite from birth.
+Their son is to be a Nazarite from birth.

 Samson will have no choice in the matter!

-b.
-ANGEL OF JEHOVAH APPEARS TWICE 13:8-20

-8) Mano ah asks for the Angel to return.

-9-14) The A angel comes again and repeats His message.
+- 8) Manoah asks for the Angel to return. - 9-14) The Angel comes again and repeats His message.

-NOTE E: She is also personally bound by these conditions while she is pregnant.
+NOTE: She is also personally bound by these conditions while she is pregnant.

-in any prohibition against strong drink was given to prevent a person from imbibing withing which would cause them to lose any of the keenness of their natural es.
+The prohibition against strong drink was given to prevent a person from imbibing in anything which would cause them to lose any of the keenness of their natural senses.
 Such a person could be holy and completely dedicated to God!